Zy0d0x0/HS2-Reversing/README.md

 Then Flash to your radio like normal.
 Just remeber any changes you make could potentially mess up your radio and i do not take any responsibility for the actions you perform.

+The end result is how i made the following firmware files https://github.com/Zy0d0x0/HS2-Firmware